SHOCK team in 'advanced talks' over Sainz signing

 At 29 years old, Sainz wants another long-term deal himself, as he looks to push for more race victories and potentially even a championship challenge before his career is over.

-Now, it has been suggested that Williams could be one of the favourites to sign Sainz, in what would be a shock move for the Spaniard.
+Now, it has been suggested that the up-and-coming Williams team could be one of the favourites to sign Sainz, in what would be a shock move for the Spaniard.

 Autosport have reported that Sainz is currently engaging in talks with the Grove-based outfit, who have recently managed to tie star driver Alex Albon down to a new contract.